bhongy/vscode-react-clone/README.md

 ## Todos

+- [ ] Setup [devtron](https://github.com/electron/devtron) and ensure that it works with webpack - i.e. `__dirname`
-- [ ] Fork `electron-webpack` for more flexible control of project structure
+- [ ] Setup Jest
+- [ ] Setup tslint after ts, webpack and jest setups are all good.
 - [ ] Organize project by features (e.g. editor, quickopen) rather than by types (e.g. components, services)
-- [ ] Setup [devtron](https://github.com/electron/devtron) and ensure that it works with webpack - i.e. `__dirname`